Graduate Degree Programs

 Step-by-step procedures – Approvals implied at all steps

-- A Letter of Intent (LOI) is prepared according to SUNY Guidelines using Form 1B at SUNY Forms for Academic Program Planning and directed from the originating department or committee to the school or college dean.
+- A Letter of Intent (LOI) prepared according to SUNY Guidelines using Form 1B at SUNY Forms for Academic Program Planning, along with a University at Albany Campus Impact Form (CIF), are directed from the originating department or committee to the school or college dean.

-- The school or college dean may seek consideration of the LOI by a school/college governance body.
+- The school or college dean may seek consideration of the LOI and CIF by a school/college governance body.

-- The school/college dean endorses the LOI and transmits it to the Provost.
+- The school/college dean endorses the LOI and CIF and transmits it to the Provost.

-- The Provost forwards the LOI to the Graduate Dean for consideration and referral for governance review to the University Planning & Policy Council (UPC).
-The UPC shall consider the LOI in regard to (a) harmony with campus mission and (b) resource implications.
+- The Provost forwards the LOI and CIF to the Graduate Dean for consideration and referral for governance review to the University Planning & Policy Council (UPPC).
+The UPPC shall consider the LOI and CIF in regard to (a) harmony with campus mission and (b) resource implications.

-- Upon approval by UPC and continuing administrative support, the LOI is prepared for transmittal by the Graduate Dean’s Office and transmitted by the UAlbany Provost or President to the SUNY System Provost, with copies to all SUNY graduate degree granting campuses for comment.
+- Upon approval by UPPC and continuing administrative support, the LOI is prepared for transmittal by the Graduate Dean’s Office and transmitted by the UAlbany Provost or President to the SUNY System Provost, for distribution to all SUNY graduate degree granting campuses for comment and System Administration consideration thereafter.

 - SUNY notice of LOI approval will be sent to the campus President.
 The President’s staff will forward such notice of authorization to develop a Full Program Proposal to the Provost.
 The Provost’s Office will notify the Graduate Dean who will, in turn, notify the school/college dean and initiating department of authorization to proceed.